Portrait of Geoffrey Hinton

 Born: December 6, 1947

-Geoffrey Hinton is a British-Canadian cognitive psychologist and computer scientist, renowned for his foundational contributions to artificial intelligence and deep learning.
-He completed his BA in experimental psychology from Cambridge University in 1970 and earned his PhD in artificial intelligence from the University of Edinburgh in 1978.
+Geoffrey Hinton is a British-Canadian computer scientist known as the “godfather of AI” for his foundational contributions to deep learning.
+He earned his PhD in AI from the University of Edinburgh in 1978 and later joined the University of Toronto in 1987, becoming a pivotal figure in AI research.

-Throughout his career, Hinton has been a vocal advocate for the potential of AI, while also expressing concerns about its ethical implications and the need for responsible development.
-His pioneering work remains a cornerstone of the AI field, inspiring researchers and shaping the future of technology.
+Throughout his career, Hinton has advocated for AI’s potential while emphasizing the need for responsible development.
+His pioneering work remains a cornerstone of the AI field, continuing to inspire researchers and shape technology’s future.

 WIKIPEDIA ➦